WellthCare

 Step 4: Consider Individual Market Options Through the ACA Marketplace

-If you don’t qualify for a Special Enrollment Period through your employer, your next best option is the Health Insurance Marketplace (HealthCare.gov or your state’s exchange).
-The ACA Marketplace offers guaranteed-issue coverage during open enrollment (typically November 1 to January 15 in most states), but outside that window, you can only enroll if you have a qualifying life event.
-If you qualify, you may be eligible for premium tax credits and cost-sharing reductions based on your income.
+No SEP through your employer?
+Then the Health Insurance Marketplace (HealthCare.gov or your state exchange) is your next move.
+Marketplace plans are guaranteed issue during open enrollment (Nov 1 to Jan 15 in most states).
+Outside that, you need a qualifying life event to enroll.
+If you qualify, you might get premium tax credits and cost-sharing reductions based on income.

-Step 5: Leverage Preventive and Direct-Care Options
+Step 5: Use Preventive and Direct-Care Options While You Wait

 • Community health centers – Federally qualified health centers (FQHCs) offer sliding-scale fees based on income.

-Step 6: File an Appeal or Exception with Your Employer or Insurance Carrier
+Step 6: Appeal or Request an Exception

 Key Compliance Considerations